alw017/CSE-105-Project/Mapping Reduction Problem/writeup.md

 Then the program returns a Turing machine in the following format:

-In seven sections, each ended with a `END_SECTION` keyword:
+A string composed of seven sections, each section ending with an `END_SECTION` keyword:

 1. A list of semicolon separated unique strings indicating state names.
 2. A string of unique ASCII characters indicating the alphabet.
 The end is marked with a semicolon.